 Curriculum and Learning

 At S.G.
 Reinertsen Elementary we are focused, like all Moorhead Area Public Schools, on teaching the common core standards for mathematics and reading.
 To accomplish this goal, we have adopted Benchmark Literacy as a resource for core reading instruction and Bridges Mathematics as a resource for core math instruction.
 In both reading and math, our district and school have also identified a variety of other strong resources to supplement the core resources.
+Read more about the elementary curriculum and the district's assessment plans.

 The Reinertsen staff has adopted professional learning communities, or PLCs, to promote continual professional growth in our educators.
 Reinertsen teachers also participate in collaborative teams to achieve common goals.
 SIOP, or Sheltered Instruction Observation Protocol, is another main focus for S.G.
 Reinertsen and the district as a whole.
 SIOP is a focus on solid and proven teaching methods that help all learners, especially those with language needs, process and learn more effectively.
 Teachers remain focused on three main components: